Eschatologue/CM_wiki/docs/class/fighter/rune-knight.md

 ***Gigantic Force.*** Once per turn, when you make an attack you deal an extra 1d6 damage to a target on a hit.

-You can use this feature a number of times equal to your Constitution modifier (minimum of 1), and you regain all expended uses of it when you finish a Long Rest.
+You can use this feature a number of times equal to your Constitution modifier (minimum of 1), and you regain all expended uses of it when you finish a **:rest-long: Long Rest**.

 ### Level 7: Runic Shield

 You learn to invoke your rune magic to protect your allies.
 When another creature you can see within 60 feet of you is hit by an attack, you can use your **:rsc-r: Reaction**{ .rsc } to force the attacker to reroll the d20 and use the new roll.
-You can use this feature a number of times equal to your Constitution modifier (minimum of 1), and you regain all expended uses when you finish a Long Rest.
+You can use this feature a number of times equal to your Constitution modifier (minimum of 1), and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 10: Great Stature